cgch19/memory-game/README.md

 - Design and implement basic UI elements, including a  game board, and a victory screen.
 - Include a simple button for start game.
 - Create a basic scoring system that tracks the time taken to complete the game.
+- Add winning pop up and losing pop up
+- Adding a timer for 100 seconds

 ---
 ## Built with